 5. Pay Off Debt with Extra Money or Save It

 If you have any debt, use the money left over from your envelopes to pay it off.
-If you do not have any debt, put your extra cash into savings.
+If you do not have any debt, put your extra cash into a savings account from UFB Direct.

 - It Works!
 The best part about the envelope budgeting system is that it simply works.
 If you are only paying for things using cash, and you run out of cash, you cannot possibly overspend.
 The envelope system has been around for a long time for good reason.